FAQs

 There are significant and growing challenges for health care organizations across the country.
 The financial and regulatory landscape in Oregon is worsening.
 Operating the hospital with inpatient services is no longer viable, and duplicating services with Rogue Regional Medical Center just 11 miles away is not the best use of much-needed health care resources in our region.

-In the coming months, the small inpatient hospital will close its license and transition to be a satellite campus of Rogue Regional, and continue offering a 24/7 Emergency Department (ED) and other key services including outpatient surgeries, lab and imaging in its current location on Maple Street in Ashland.
+The small inpatient hospital will close its license and transition to be a satellite campus of Rogue Regional, and continue offering a 24/7 Emergency Department (ED) and other key services including outpatient surgeries, lab and imaging in its current location on Maple Street in Ashland.
 We believe this decision will allow us to continue delivering critical health care services to the community, as well as minimize the impact on our workforce, which we recognize as the largest employer is vital for the local economy.
+The transition is planned for a tentative date of May 20, contingent upon state licensing approval.

 Is this happening because of the One Big Beautiful Bill Act (H.R.
 1)?